albertdiones/coding_10min_a_day/README.md

 162. create script that creates a table under the schema/database
 163. create a script that will insert random rows to the table
 164. create a script that will print the count of rows in a table
+165. create a script that will print a table's all the rows' single column
-165. create a script that will print all the rows in table
+166. create a script that will print all rows and all columns in a table
 166. create a script that will delete the latest row in the table
 167. create a script that will update the first row in the table